 TIP: Bring a jacket as it does get windy.

 Downtown Seal Beach features a plethora of unique shops and restaurants.
-As a result it's highly sought after.
+As a result. parking is highly sought after.

-1. Parking on Seal Beach Main Street is free for 2 hours.
+1. Park on Seal Beach Main Street is free for 2 hours.
 It's one of the few Orange County cities to offer it.